KanishR1/Introduction-to-ASIC-Flow/README.md

 end
 endmodule
 ```
-In this code the if sel is 2'b10 or 2'b11 the asiignment value of y is not specified and also there is no default statement.
+In this code the if sel is 2'b10 or 2'b11 the assignment value of y is not specified and also there is no default statement.
 Hence it will infer a latch with input to the en pin as sel[1]'.
 When sel == 2'b10 or 2'b11 the previous output value will be retained.

 The simulation , synthesis result, netlist and GLS is shown below :